 Engaging and re-engaging your users is a daunting task.
 Creating simple, engaging, and effective push notifications requires both art and science.

-Thanks to ten years in mobile app development, we’ve seen thousands of push notifications.
-And here’s how to get the best out of mobile push notifications by:
+Thanks to ten years in mobile app development, we've seen thousands of push notifications.
+And here's how to get the best out of mobile push notifications.

 Loading your notifications with engaging content

-Just sending notifications isn’t always enough to drive sales and engagement, but the right words have an immense impact on users.
-They can evoke emotion, prompt action, and achieve your desired result.
+Bombarding the user with notifications isn't enough to drive sales and engagement.
+You need the right combination of content and visuals to have an immense impact on users.
+The right words can evoke emotion, prompt action, and achieve your desired result.

 Generating a level of trust